 METHODS

 The use of vision in T. tricolor for roost finding was investigated based on a set of experiments performed in both daylight and darkness.
-The daylight experiments took place in a 5 weeks period, from 6 November through 9 December 2019, in a farm at Km23 (8°38′N, 83°05′W; 93.6 ha) of the Golfito-Rio Claro Road 14, in southwestern Costa Rica .
+The daylight experiments took place in a 5 weeks period, from November 6 through December 7 2019, in a farm (8°38′N, 83°05′W; 93.6 ha) on road 14 Golfito-Rio Claro, in southwestern Costa Rica .
 This site consists of a field station surrounded by a matrix of primary and secondary wet tropical forest and agricultural lands.
 Heliconia imbricata and Calathea lutea are abundant in the understory, being the main roosting resource for T. tricolor in the site (Buchalski et al., 2014).
-The night experiments took place between the 23rd and the 29th of January 2020 in Barú Biological Station, Puntarenas Province, a private 320 ha coastal lowland of the Pacific slope in Costa Rica (9°81’ N, 84°81’ W) (Johnson, 2005).
+The night experiments took place between the 24th and the 29th of January 2020 in Barú Biological Station, Puntarenas Province, a private 320 ha coastal lowland of the Pacific slope in Costa Rica (9°81’ N, 84°81’ W) (Johnson, 2005).
+We searched for groups of T. tricolor in areas with high abundance of plants used as roosts.
 In order to capture a group of bats, all the potential leaves that were in the furled stage were examined with a telescopic mirror.
 If a group of bats was detected, the top of the leaf was pinched and closed, so that the animals could not fly away.
 Then the leaf was inserted in a plastic bag (20cm x 1m) and the bats were gently directed out by closing gradually the leaf behind them.
 All bats inside the leaf were promptly transferred from the plastic bag to the cloth bag and taken back to the field station.
 All the individuals found in the same leaf were considered to be part of the same group (Vonhof et al. 2004; Chaverri 2010).
 Once at the field station, bats were identified with an HPR Tag Reader (Biomark, Boise, Idaho), sexed, aged and their forearm length measured.

 In order to test the relative importance of two sensory modalities for roost finding, sound and vision, we conducted experiments within a flight cage (2,5 x 3,5 x 5,5 m), one made of saran shade cloth, which was used during the daytime, and another made of double-walled cloth to reduce the amount of artificial light for our nocturnal experiments.
 Two Ultrasonic Omnidirectional Dynamic Speakers (Vifa, Avisoft Bioacoustics, Glienike/Nordbahn, Germany) were positioned inside the flight cage on tripods at two meters distance one from each other.
 A furled leaf of Heliconia sp. or Calathea lutea, taped on a tripod, was then placed between the two speakers.
 The leaf was replaced every day with a new one.
-An UltraSoundGate Player 216H (Avisoft Bioacoustics), connected to a laptop, was used to broadcast playback sounds that would allow us to mask calls from bats.
+An UltraSoundGate Player 216H (Avisoft Bioacoustics), controlled by Avisoft Recorder software (Avisoft Bioacoustics), was used to broadcast playback sounds that would allow us to mask calls from bats.
 In order to reach maximum sound levels, the latter was attached to an external power supply, consisting of a set of three batteries of 12V each connected in series (36V total).
-The software Avisoft Recorder (Avisoft Bioacoustics) was installed on the laptop to play the sounds.